aarongodin/turnup/Readme.md

 - 100% test coverage
 - `update` command
   - Allow a path to be passed instead of a package name and version
-  - Accept an owner arg to search against users and orgs
+  - ~~Accept an owner arg to search against users and orgs~~
-  - Change the repos positional arg to be optional
+  - ~~Change the repos positional arg to be optional~~
   - Accept tags in the way that `npm install` does
   - Handle yarn
-  - Handle `.nvmrc`
   - Accept `--no-lockfile` option
   - Accept `--no-pr` option
 - GitLab adapter
 - Bitbucket adapter
+- Allow configuring the remote URL base for an adapter
+- Handle API rate limits